eddie-energy/eddie/README.md

 Be aware that EDDIE Core needs a PostgreSQL database to function properly.
 The example [docker-compose.yml](env/docker-compose.yml) contains a *db* service that you can use.

-To prevent any Kafka clients from spamming log messages every second, a running Kafka cluster is recommended.
-An example can be found in the [docker-compose.yml](env/docker-compose.yml) as well.
-Alternatively, you can disable Kafka in the [application.properties](core/src/main/resources/application.properties) (not recommended).

 ## Building docker images locally

 Building and running can be done using `docker compose` with the files provided in the `/env` folder.
 For performing a